thriveweb/passion-family-dental/content/services/children-s-dentist.md

       orthodontic or cosmetic dental work and cannot be paid for any services provided in a hospital.
     title: Medicare’s Child Dental Benefits Schedule
+  - content: >-
+      A custom made mouthguard is suitable for anyone who plays a contact sport, or sport where there is risk of accidental injury to your mouth.
+Damage from dental injuries can often require lifelong dental treatment to try and save the damaged tooth/teeth.
+Custom made mouthguards offer more protection as they offer more coverage and fit securely than generic mouthguards.

+      Passion Family Dental is able to provide custom made mouthguards for your child to wear your  while training and playing games.
+Ask our receptionist about our range of options.
+    title: Mouthguards
 meta:
   description: >-
     At Passion Family Dental North Lakes we love kids and are trained to handle